 The new football and lacrosse facility will be named Farley-Lamb Field for former football coach Dick Farley and lacrosse coach Renzie Lamb.

 "I am flattered and humble," said Lamb, "and I am really pleased to be behind the hyphen.
 It’s Farley, hyphen, Lamb field."

 Farley was the head football coach at Williams from 1987-2003 and has been inducted into the College Football Hall of Fame.
 Lamb was the head lacrosse coach at Williams from 1968-2003, and was a football assistant during the same time.
 He was on Farley’s staff and they were assistants together under the late Bob Odell.

 "It’s a great honor," said Farley.
 "It’s longevitiy, I think.
 It’s a pleasure to share the name with Renzie."

 The project began once the 2013 football season ended.
 The football field should be ready for the home opener in September.
 It will be officially dedicated on Saturday, Oct.
 11, when Middlebury visits.

 "Things are good.
 It’s on schedule," Williams football coach Aaron Kelton said.
 "Hopefully on Aug.
 29, we’ll have the keys and be able to use it full time.
 That’ll be great."

 In addition to a new artificial turf field for football and lacrosse, there will be a new field for the sport of field hockey and the track will run around that.
-There is also a major building under construction to house locker rooms and trainer’s facilities for the sports that use the complex.
-The fields will also be lit for night use.

 "They are two wonderful coaches that have given our students some extradorinary experiences over long careers," said Williams president Adam Falk.
 "What we honor at Williams, more than anything else, is the impact our coaches have on student-athletes.
 To name a field after two extraordinary coaches like that captures everything that the college is all about."